-Investment in students’ futures
+Investment in Students’ Futures

-“I believe undergraduate research to be at the heart of what we do at LCU; mentor students, spend one on one time with them, help them design experiments/projects, troubleshoot problems, prepare for presentation, and present the research.
+Professor Julie Marshall explains, “I believe undergraduate research to be at the heart of what we do at LCU; mentor students, spend one on one time with them, help them design experiments/projects, troubleshoot problems, prepare for presentation, and present the research.
 This process prepares students for graduate school or the work force.”